comoga/django-enroll/README.rst

 To fulfill such aim new Django classed base views are very helpful.
 So django-enroll requires Django 1.3 (it means trunk development version nowadays).

-Code base is under active development -> still beta and buggy, everything can change :)

 Installation
 ============